RECCAP2-ocean/Southern-Ocean/README.md

 ## Figures

 Figures are organised based on common datasets used and who created the figures.
 For example, all $p\mathrm{CO}_2$-related figures are grouped in the same folder.
+The scripts in each folder may have their own requirements.
+See the folder-level README files to find out what the package requirements are.

 The following initials refer to the creators: